fkmoftakhar/fkmoftakhar.github.io/Publications/README.md

 - A. R. Ashrafi, F. Koorepazan-Moftakhar, Counting the number of supercharacter theories of a finite group, Comptes Rendus Mathematique 357 (2019) 323–326.
 - A. R. Ashrafi and F. Kooperazan–Moftakhar, On normal graph of a finite group, Filomat 32(11) (2018) 4047–4059.
 - F. Koorepazan–Moftakhar, A. R. Ashrafi, Combination of distance and symmetry in some molecular graphs, Appl.
 Math.
 Comput.
 281(30) (2016) 223-232.

+All papers are available on <a href="https://scholar.google.com/citations?hl=en&user=2ELoRnYAAAAJ">google scholar</a>

 ### Book
 - (Translation to Persian) Algebraic Models of Accounting Systems, Arnika, 2022.